Sebastian Maniscalco: Career

-In 2018, Maniscalco made his feature film debut, as Johnny Venere in the Academy Award-winning film Green Book.
+In 2017, Maniscalco made his feature film debut in The House, and the following year he appeared as Johnny Venere in the Academy Award-winning film Green Book.
 Maniscalco hosted the 2019 MTV Video Music Awards on August 26.
 In November 2019, Maniscalco appeared in Martin Scorsese's The Irishman playing "Crazy" Joe Gallo alongside Robert De Niro, Joe Pesci, and Al Pacino.
 He also hosted the three-part companion podcast for the film, first published on December 2, 2019, titled Behind the Irishman.

-In June 2021, it was announced that Maniscalco will host a reality television show titled Well Done With Sebastian Maniscalco that premiered on August 12, 2021 on Discovery+ where he will be joined by friends and family to explore food culture and etiquette.
-Four days after the premiere, the show was renewed for a six-episode second season that will premiere on November 16, 2021.
+In June 2021, it was announced that Maniscalco will host a reality television show titled Well Done With Sebastian Maniscalco that premiered on August 12, 2021, on Discovery+ where he will be joined by friends and family to explore food culture and etiquette.
+Four days after the premiere, the show was renewed for a six-episode second season that premiered on November 16, 2021.
 In August 2021, during a podcast, he announced that he was a part of the cast of Illumination's The Super Mario Bros.
 Movie, playing the role of Spike from the game Wrecking Crew as Mario and Luigi's boss.

-Maniscalco's 5th comedy special, Is It Me?, released on December 6, 2022 on Netflix.
+Maniscalco's 5th comedy special, Is It Me?, was released on December 6, 2022, on Netflix.
+On May 26, 2023, About My Father was released in theaters, a comedy film Maniscalco co-wrote loosely based on his life and in which he co-starred with Robert De Niro, who played the role of his father.
+Maniscalco starred for two seasons in the television series Bookie, which debuted on November 30, 2023.

+On April 23, 2025, it was announced that Maniscalco would appear in an Apple's first ever scripted podcast, titled Easy Money: The Charles Ponzi Story.
+Maniscalco will voice Charles Ponzi and the podcast is said to discuss the rise and fall of Ponzi as well as his schemes.
+The podcast will be hosted by Maya Lau.

+In September 2025, Maniscalco participated in the Riyadh Comedy Festival.
+Joey Shea, Saudi Arabia researcher at Human Rights Watch, said in a statement that the Saudi government is using the comedy festival to whitewash its human rights abuses.

 Comedic style

-He is known for his "nostalgia" type of humor grounded in personal family experiences.
+He is known for his "nostalgia" type of humor grounded in personal family experiences and delivered utilizing heavy physical and verbal variations.
 Most of his material riffs on being raised in an old-school environment with an immigrant father, or just expressing his amazement at people's outlandish behavior.
 Maniscalco says that comedy cannot be learned, it must be earned.
 It took him nearly 20 years to develop his "Can you believe this?" style of humor.
 He explained, "you don't become a bodybuilder the first day you start lifting weights.
 Same thing with comedy.
 You gotta flesh out your joke, your bit.
 You add and subtract.
 You see what works."